rajkumarpatel2602/c_concepts/pthread/README.md

 -- Independent worker which is not supposed to notify or provide results to anyone, then such threads should be made detached while creation.
--- when nobody care about thread's death. e.g. -- All infinite loop threads. thread waiting in while for netowrk packet or user Input -- TCP server's worker thread working with tcp clients, mostly.
+-- when nobody care about thread's death. e.g. -- All infinite loop threads. thread waiting in while for network packet or user Input -- TCP server's worker thread working with tcp clients, mostly.

 - Thread communincations